Optimization Problems for Machine Learning: A Survey

 \layersep{2.5cm}

-The output vector $x^L$ of a DNN is computed by propagating the information from the input layer to each following layer \CGrev{via the weight matrices $W^l, l < L$, the bias vectors $b^l, l > 0$, and the activation function $\sigma$}, such that
+The output vector $x^L$ of a DNN is computed by propagating the information from the input layer to each following layer \CGrev{via the weight matrices $W^l, \ l < L$, the bias vectors $b^l, \ l > 0$, and the activation function $\sigma$}, such that

-\CGrev{Activation functions indicate whether a neuron should be activated or not in the network, and are responsible for the capability of DNNs to learn complex relationships between the input and the output.} In terms of activation functions, the \textit{rectified linear unit} is typically one of the preferred option\CGrev{, mainly because it is easy to optimize with gradient-based methods, and tends to produce sparse networks (where not all neurons are activated)}.
-The output of the DNN is evaluated for regression or classification tasks.
+\CGrev{Activation functions indicate whether a neuron should be activated or not in the network, and are responsible for the capability of DNNs to learn complex relationships between the input and the output.} \revtwoCGblue{T}he \textit{rectified linear unit} is typically one of the preferred options \revtwoCGblue{for activation functions}\CGrev{, mainly because it can be optimized with gradient-based methods \revtwoCGblue{for DNN training}, and tends to produce sparse networks (where not all neurons are activated)}.

 In the context of regression, the components of $x^L$ can directly represent the response values learned.
 For a classification problem, the vector $x^L$ corresponds to the \textit{logits} of the classifier.
-In order to interpret $x^L$ as a vector of class probabilities, functions $F$ such as the logistic sigmoidal or the softmax can be applied \cite{goodfellow2016deep}.
-The classifier $\mathcal{C}$ modeled by the DNN then classifies an input $x$ with the label correspondent to the maximum activation: $\mathcal{C}(x) = \displaystyle\argmax_{i=1,\dots,n^L} F(x_i^L).$
+In order to interpret $x^L$ as a vector of class probabilities, functions $F$ such as the logistic sigmoidal or the softmax can be applied \revtwoCGblue{to \mbox{$x^L$ \cite{goodfellow2016deep}}}.
+The classifier $\mathcal{C}$ modeled by the DNN then classifies an input $x$ with the label correspondent to the maximum activation $\mathcal{C}(x) = \displaystyle\argmax_{i=1,\dots,n^L} F(x_i^L).$